 The statement of need is the meat of your grant proposal.
-You must convince the funder that what you propose to do is important and that your organization is the right one to do it.
+You must convince the funder that what you propose to do is essential and that your organization is the right one to do it.

 Never assume that the reader of your summary knows much of anything about the issue.
 Use your expertise to explain it, but make it simple to understand.

 Don't fall victim to the curse of knowledge.
 Remember what it's like to be a novice and write your need statement accordingly.
-Explain why the issue is important, and what research you did to learn about possible solutions.
+Explain why the issue is essential, and what research you did to learn about possible solutions.

 Your goals and objectives explain what your organization plans to do about the problem.
 State what you hope to accomplish with the project (goals) and spell out the specific results (objectives) you expect to achieve.
-Think of goals as general outcomes and objectives as the specific steps you'll take to get to those outcomes.
+Think of goals as general outcomes and objectives as the particular steps you'll take to get to those outcomes.
 Brush up on SMART objectives.

 Walk the grantor through exactly HOW you will achieve the goals and objectives you've set out earlier.
 You may be required to provide a logic model in this section which explains graphically just how the parts of your proposal work together to achieve what you hope to accomplish.
 Be as detailed as you can with a timeline and specifics about who will do what and when.

-How will you assess your program's accomplishments?
-Funders want to know that their dollars did some good.
-So decide now how you will evaluate the impact of your project.
 Include what records you will keep or data you will collect, and how you will use that data.
 If the data collection costs money, be sure to include that cost in your budget.
 Many organizations hire an outside evaluator to get an objective assessment.